-The Group currently borrows on a fixed rate basis from the capital market through Herefordshire Capital which on-lends these funds to Herefordshire Housing Ltd which then on-lends to the other entities in the Group on a similar fixed rate basis.
+The Company currently borrows on a fixed rate basis from the capital market through Herefordshire Capital which then on-lends these funds to Herefordshire Housing Limited on a similar fixed rate basis.

 The Group does not have any hedging activities and it does not have any derivatives.